watsonwork/watsonwork-developer-docs/guides/join_space_mutation.md

 ## Concepts

 The _joinSpace_ mutation allows the user to join a space.
-Currently this is only applicable to spaces the user is invited to already.
+Currently this is only applicable to spaces to which the user has already been invited.
 The mutation accepts a Space ID as an argument and makes the request on behalf of the calling user.

 ## Schema